geode-sdk/ios-launcher/INSTALL.md

 ![](screenshots/install-altstore.png)

 ## Installing TrollStore
+> [!TIP]
+> TrollStore can permanently sign and install any application, eliminating the need to refresh the launcher — though this comes at the cost of some compatibility.
+Once TrollStore is successfully installed, you'll never need a computer again.

 > [!WARNING]
 > Make sure your device is compatible!
 If your device is on iOS 14.0 *beta* 1 or earlier, is running iOS 16.7.x (excluding 16.7 RC (20H18)), or is running iOS 17.0.1 or newer, it will ***never*** be supported by TrollStore.